 Transition from TDA to CRA without Losing Matching Contributions

-If you defer too much of your before-tax contributions to TDA, you may reach the before-tax contribution limits before deferring at least 4 percent to CRA.
+If you defer too much of your before-tax contributions to TDA, you may reach the before-tax contribution limits before deferring at least 4% to CRA.
 In order to receive the maximum matching contribution, you will have to contribute on an after-tax basis.
 Refer to the tips to Maximize Your Contributions.

 To Enroll or Ask Questions